 Protect housing.
 The bill will update the current and outdated homestead exemption from \$40k (single) to the median home value in the county where the home is located.
 It is contrary to the public interest to allow debts to displace people from housing, especially at the height of the housing crisis when vacancies and alternate housing availability are virtually impossible to find and extremely expensive.
-Our current protection values are well out-dated, and HB 2008 would bring Oregon into line with many other states such as California, which protects \$300k or the median price with a cap at \$600k, and Massachusetts, Rhode Island, and Nevada which all protect a minimum of \$500k of value.
+Our current protection values are well out-dated, and HB 2008 would be in keeping with our purpose of prioritizing housing stability, by allowing people under 35% to protect 33% of their home equity, and seniors to protect 100% of their home equity, up to a cap of \$800,000.
+This prioritization of housing stability is in keeping with many other states such as California, which protects \$300k or the median price with a cap at \$600k, and Massachusetts, Rhode Island, and Nevada which all protect a minimum of \$500k of value.

-In summary, the Family Financial Protect Act of Oregon will provide much needed safeguards for the economic well-being of Oregonian consumers by protecting their ability to continue working, maintain housing, keep food on the table, and fight unfair debt proceedings.
-We have participated in several outreach conversations with interested parties, including state agencies, and have appreciated the helpful input we have received.
-We look forward to continued conversations to move this bill forward, and urge the Committee's support.
+In summary, the Family Financial Protection Act of Oregon will provide much needed safeguards for the economic well-being of Oregon consumers by protecting their ability to continue working, maintain housing, keep food on the table, and fight unfair debt proceedings.
+We have participated in several outreach conversations with interested parties, including state agencies, and have appreciated the helpful input we have received that led to the Dash One amendment.
+There are a few remaining technical issues to be addressed in a pending amendment, and we urge the Committee's support.